LeddaZ/dotfiles/README.md

 - `.profile`: Profile file
 - `.zshrc`: Zsh rc file
 - `mute.conf`: Config file for the `snd-hda-intel` kernel module to fix the mute LED on HP laptops, copy to `/etc/modprobe.d` and reboot
+- `ncurses.sh`: Script to build ncurses from source, needed to get libncurses5.so on Fedora 37
 - `totoro.txt`: ASCII art for `neofetch`